August 22, 2025

 Suppose someone is searching for “best coffee maker”:

-- High user intent understanding: A guide that segments by user needs.
-Examples are “best for small kitchens,” “best for large families,” and “best for specialty drinks”.
+• High user intent understanding: A guide that segments by user needs.
+Examples include “best for small kitchens,” “best for large families,” and “best for specialty drinks.”
 The guide includes pros, cons, price comparisons, and maintenance tips.

 The second approach anticipates the real questions behind the search: What size do I need?
 What’s my budget?
 How much maintenance am I willing to do?
 This deeper understanding of user intent delivers more value than a generic product listing.

-Brands must now demonstrating deep expertise on topics.
+Brands must now demonstrate deep expertise on topics.
 Content is more experiential (e.g., a blog post with videos and infographics).
-There is a move toward “semantic SEO” where search engines better understand context and meaning.
+There is a move toward “semantic SEO,” where search engines better understand context and meaning.

 In-context learning (ICL) enables LLMs to use context to give better responses.
 Rather than giving generic answers, an LLM uses details from your query to personalize its response.